jeffpar/lonedissent/_posts/2018-12-21-building-data-files.md

     warning: record 2005-004-01-01-01-08 field caseOrigin has unexpected value '158'
     warning: record 2005-004-01-01-01-09 field caseOrigin has unexpected value '158'

-In addition, there is one SCDB field, [lawMinor](http://scdb.wustl.edu/documentation.php?var=lawMinor) that's a free-form string field, so we modified the script to generate a complete list of all current *lawMinor* values and then stored them back into the [Types](/sources/scdb/types.json) collection.
+In addition, there is one SCDB variable, [lawMinor](http://scdb.wustl.edu/documentation.php?var=lawMinor) that's a free-form string, so we modified the script to generate a complete list of all current *lawMinor* values and then stored them back into the list of [SCDB Variables](/sources/scdb/vars.json).

 This revealed that the *lawMinor* field is quite a mess.
 Here's a small subset of the values, to give you a sense of the problems: